qredo/signing-agent/docs/usage.md

 All the data above is currently stored on premises in a file by the signing-agent-service, and since some of it (ClientSecret, EC & BLS private keys) is quite sensitive it needs to be running in a secure environment.

-**Note:** an always up to date API documentation can be accessed within the [Github repo](https://github.com/qredo/signing-agent/blob/master/docs/swagger/swagger.yaml).
+> Up-to-date API documentation can be accessed within this [repo](https://github.com/qredo/signing-agent/blob/master/docs/swagger/swagger.yaml).

 ## API